keowu/whatisthis/README.md

 # What Is This

-What Is This, is a python application capable of recognizing patterns in binaries of any type and through its signature bank defining its type, as well as obtaining hidden information and strings.
+What Is This, is a python application capable of recognizing patterns in binaries of any type and through its signature database defining its type, as well as obtaining hidden information and strings.

 ## See in action